originally posted on Concept Hub

 The Internet has disrupted pricing models across almost all industries.
 But at the same time free has made Google a tremendous amount of money.
 How can this be so?

 Economics is often defined as the science of “choice under scarcity.”
 Bits of data, applications, content, information, are no longer scarce, in fact, we have an overwhelming abundance such things.
-This abundance has made our attention and time more scarce than ever, and that is where we will find our new revenue models at.
+This abundance has made our attention and time more scarce than ever, and that is where we will find our new revenue models.

-If an organization begins to use free as a way to build community of interested participants, capture their attention and loyalty, and create ways to capture information about what is valuable to them, that organization will be able to deliver services that is relevant and timely to the needs of their community, something most people would be willing to pay a premium for.
+If an organization begins to use free as a way to build a community of interested participants, capture their attention and loyalty, and create ways to capture information about what is valuable to them, that organization will be able to deliver services that is relevant and timely to the needs of their community, something most people would be willing to pay a premium for.

 In the offline world, we see it as product placements on our grocery store shelves and in the goodies that are strategically placed for our impulse buying needs.
 To successfully capture our attention and dollars, marketers spend LOTS of money to research the needs and behaviors of their targeted consumers.